Administrative Data | Agricultural Research Collection – England and Wales

 - What effect does being part of a farm household have on health and wellbeing outcomes, and does this vary by farm characteristics?

 The above list is illustrative only and intended to demonstrate the research potential of the dataset.
-For AD|ARC’s research priorities, please see the areas of research interest and the ADR UK Research Fellowships funding opportunity.
+For AD|ARC’s research priorities, please see the areas of research interest and priority research questions for AD|ARC.

 Core documentation